Dr-DKP/nurturelog/README.md

 A: Yes!
 Once installed, works 100% offline.

 **Q: Can I share with my partner?**
 A: Currently single-device.
-Future update may add sync.
-For now, use Export/Import to transfer data.
+Use Export/Import to transfer data between devices via JSON backup.

-**Q: Is my data safe?**
+**Q: Is my data safe during updates?**
-A: All data stays on your device.
-No cloud, no accounts, no tracking.
+A: Yes!
+Your activity data is in localStorage (permanent), while app code is in cache (updateable).
+Updates never delete your data.

 **Q: Can I print reports?**
 A: Yes!
 Export to CSV and open in Excel, or use browser print function.

 **Q: Will this drain my battery?**
-A: No, it's a simple HTML app with minimal resources.
+A: No, it's a lightweight HTML app with minimal resources.

+**Q: How do I backup my data?**
+A: Go to Stats tab → Export Data → Export to JSON.
+Save the file somewhere safe.

 ---